ramon-astudillo/vimbox/README.md

 will autocomplete using local cache of registered folders.
 You can also use `vimbox /path/` or `vimbox ls /path/` to browse remote folder content.
 In offline mode this will use the local cache

+To create files encripted on the dropbox side, use `-e` instead of `-f`

+    vimbox -e /path/to/file

+you will be prompted for a password.
+It wont be stored anyway so remember it.
+The rest of `vimbox` functionalities are retained after creation but you will need to input the password for each `_pull` from the remote.
+Encription uses the `pycript` module.

 # Install